wtclarke/spec2nii/README.md

 Additional filters can be added by defining additional queries using the `-q` flag.

 Bruker conversion is powered by the [BrukerAPI package](https://github.com/isi-nmr/brukerapi-python) written by Tomas Psorn.

+### Varian

+`spec2nii varian /path/to/fid.fid` where fid.fid is a Varian fid directory containing a fid and procpar file (Bells and whistles pending -- this only really works with 1D spectra that may change over time and may be received on multiple coils)
+(Written by Jack J. Miller, jack.miller@physics.org)

 ### Text/LCModel/jMRUI
 Conversion from processed formats.